Postgraduate - 20 ECTS (studiepunten) - English

 Need help?
 Follow the step-by-step guide for new registrations.

-If you completed a UHasselt bachelor’s, master’s, or postgraduate program (in previous years), you can enroll by emailing us at pg.clinicaltrialleader@uhasselt.be with the following information:
+If you completed a UHasselt bachelor’s, master’s, or postgraduate program in the previous academic year, you can re-enroll by following the re-enrollment guide.

 Contact us at pg.clinicaltrialleader@uhasselt.be

 To obtain the postgraduate certificate, participants must successfully defend their final project and demonstrate sufficient attendance throughout the program.
 The structure of the program is designed to support the successful execution of this project.
 Therefore, active participation and consistent presence are essential.
-The project must be orally defended before a jury, and the outcome of this defense will determine the final result.
+The project may be: a real-life case provided by the participant’s organization, or a fictional case study offered by UHasselt.
+It must be orally defended before a jury, and the outcome of this defense will determine the final result.